glenliu/glenliu.github.io/finance/cfa/level3/SS5-6 PWM.md

 ## l compare Monte Carlo and traditional deterministic approaches to retirement planning and explain the advantages of a Monte Carlo approach.

 Deterministic planning techniques use single values for economic and financial variables.
 For instance, expected rates of return, inflation, and interest rates are assigned single point estimates and then used in a modeling framework to estimate assets available for the retirement period.
-Although useful in formulating expected investment outcome at the retirement stage of life, the deterministic estimation process generatesonly a single number.
+Although useful in formulating expected investment outcome at the retirement stage of life, the deterministic estimation process generates only a single number.
 Investors do not have the capability of evaluating probabilities of that expected value occurring.

 Monte Carlo techniques take into account distributions and associated probabilities for input variables and generate a probabilistic forecast of retirement period values.
 - Instead of seeing one single outcome, the investor can see a range of possibilities for the future.